 Parrots are always on their feet, even while sleeping.
 Therefore, perches are an essential part of the cage’s setup.
 In the wild, trees and branches provide resting spots of all shapes, sizes, and widths.

-Allowing a parrot to adjust its feet to the widths of the perches ensures it stays supple and flexible, preventing health problems like bumblefoot (pododermatitis) later.
+Allowing a parrot to adjust its feet to the widths of the perches ensures it stays supple and flexible, preventing health problems like bumblefoot (pododermatitis).

 Rope perches can be adapted to fit the cage.
-Also, add a Pedi perch to the cage for a couple of days per week so the parrot can keep its claws filed down to a comfortable length.
+Also, add a Pedi perch to the cage for 1 to 2 days per week so the parrot can keep its claws filed down to a comfortable length.

 When adding perches to the cage, space them out to provide options.
-Parrots prefer high perches and tend to ignore all others in the cage.
+Parrots prefer high perches.

 Food and Water Bowls

 Most cages have at least 1 food and 1 water tray.
 However, with trays that rest on the bottom of the cage, parrots drop their food.
-Adding a couple of upright feeders to the cage is a good idea.
+Adding a couple of upright feeders to the cage is recommended.

 Substrate